devadvance/devadvance.github.io/_posts/2021-06-20-disarray-unboxing.md

 ---
 layout: 2018design-post
-title: Disarray unboxing
+title: Unboxing the Sneakbox Disarray 70% keyboard
-image:
+image: /images/posts/2021-06-20/Disarray-05.jpg
-excerpt: Disarray unboxing
+excerpt: Unboxing the Sneakbox Disarray 70% keyboard
 ---

-# Disarray unboxing
+# Unboxing the Sneakbox Disarray 70% keyboard

 {% if page.date %}{{ page.date | date: "%A, %B %-d, %Y" }}{% endif %}

 [Click here to go to all posts](/posts/).

-*Unboxing the Sneakbox Disarray 70% keyboard*

 A keyboard with the aesthetic of FM radios of the past?
 What's not to love?
 The Disarray is a 70% keyboard from Sneakbox with a unique form factor.